the French flag book cover

 Nature is mathematical in itself, given in formulae, and to be interpreted only through formulae 9.

-The consequence of the distortion of meaning that Galilean mathematisation imposes on nature is the well-known Galilean doctrine of the pure and simple subjectivity of sensible qualities.
+The distortion that Galilean mathematisation imposes on the meaning of nature leads to the well-known Galilean doctrine of the pure subjectivity of sensible qualities.

-This doctrine was logically developed by Hobbes into a theory of the subjectivity of all concrete phenomena in nature and, more broadly, of the entire world as it is given in sensible intuition.
-Phenomena exist only within subjects; they are present in them merely as causal consequences of processes occurring in true nature—processes which, for their part, exist only in the form of mathematical properties
+This doctrine was taken further by Hobbes into a theory of the subjectivity of all concrete phenomena in nature and, more broadly, of the entire world as it is given in sensible intuition.
+Phenomena exist only within subjects, present there merely as causal consequences of processes occurring in true nature—processes which themselves exist only in the form of mathematical properties.

 If the world given in intuition—the world we experience—is purely subjective, then all the truths of pre-scientific and extra-scientific life lose their value 10.

-If nature is mathematical, then the universal legality of nature, though itself mathematical, remains accessible through experience (a posteriori).
-This constitutes the fundamental opposition between mathematics and natural science.
+If nature is mathematical, then the universal lawfulness of nature, though itself mathematical, remains accessible through experience (a posteriori).
+This constitutes the fundamental opposition between mathematics and the natural sciences.

-Husserl describes the goal of his inquiry as an attempt to reclaim originary intuition—that is, the pre-scientific lifeworld:
+Husserl describes the aim of his inquiry as an attempt to reclaim originary intuition—that is, the pre-scientific lifeworld:

-The authentic return to the naivety of life—but in a reflection that rises above this ground—is the only possible way to overcome the philosophical naivety latent in the "scientificity" of traditional objectivist philosophy 11.
+The authentic return to the naivety of life—but in a reflection that rises above it—is the only possible way to overcome the philosophical naivety latent in the 'scientificity' of traditional objectivist philosophy 11.

 1 ibid., p.54